-- 2. This Prudential Standard applies to all authorised deposit-taking institutions (ADIs) with the exception of purchased payment facility providers.), other than non-significant financial institutions (non-SFIs), foreign ADIs and purchased payment facility providers.
-Additionally, APRA may determine that this Prudential Standard applies to one or more specified ADIs for the purposes of paragraph 30 of this Prudential Standard. - 3.
+- 2. This Prudential Standard applies to all authorised deposit-taking institutions (ADIs) with the exception of purchased payment facility providers. - 3.
 A reference to an ADI in this Prudential Standard, unless otherwise indicated, is a reference to: - (a) an ADI on a Level 1 basis; and - (b) a group of which an ADI is a member on a Level 2 basis. - 4.
 If an ADI to which this Prudential Standard applies is: - (a) the holding company for a group, the ADI must ensure that the requirements in this Prudential Standard are met on a Level 2 basis, where applicable; or - (b) a subsidiary of an authorised non-operating holding company (authorised NOHC), the authorised NOHC must ensure that the requirements in this Prudential Standard are met on a Level 2 basis, where applicable. - 5.
-This Prudential Standard commences on 1 January 20222025.
+This Prudential Standard commences on 1 January 2022.